Last Updated on

 “Free” is another one of those words that’s incredibly powerful in some cases, but in others, it can actually hurt (we’ll get to that a little further down).

 Freebies are often great and people usually love them.
 Free samples.
 Free shipping.
 Free trials.
 I have a friend who loves to say, “If it’s free, take two!”

 And the power of “free” has been well-documented.
 In his book Predictably Irrational behavioral economist Dan Ariely describes two noteworthy studies: one involving gift cards, the other involving chocolate.

-In the first study, a group of people were given two options: a $10 Amazon gift card for free or a $20 gift card for $7.
+In the first study, a group of people was given two options: a $10 Amazon gift card for free or a $20 gift card for $7.
 The study found that even though the $7 gift card provided more value, more people selected the free option.

-In the second study, people had to choose between a $.01 Hershey Kiss and a $.15 Lindt Truffle, which generally retails for closer to $.40 and is considered a richer, higher quality chocolate.
+In the second study, people had to choose between a $.01 Hershey Kiss and a $.15 Lindt Truffle, which generally retails for closer to $.40 and is considered richer, higher quality chocolate.
 Seventy-three percent of people chose the Lindt Truffle compared to twenty-seven percent who chose the Hershey Kiss.

 In this case, the results flip-flopped: 69% of people chose the Hersey Kiss and only 31% opted for the Lindt Truffle, even though the difference in price—14 cents—remained the same.

 According to Ariely, this shift in opinion points to our tendency to prefer “avoiding losses to acquiring gains” (loss aversion) as well as our “natural instinct to go after ‘low hanging fruit’” to explain why we are more inclined to choose the freebie.